elliotgordonrowe/log-exercise/README.md

 | POST   | /inventories     | Create new inventory.         |
 | GET    | /inventories     | Retrieve all inventories.     |
 | GET    | /inventories/:id | Retrieve an inventory by ID.  |

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your features or corrections.

-## License

-This project is licensed under the MIT License (LICENSE).